Supercurrent through a single transverse mode in nanowire Josephson junctions: Introduction

 \section{Introduction}

 \textit{Context}.
-Semiconducor nanowire-based Josephson junctions (JJs) have been explored as elements for superconducting transmon qubits~\cite{larsen2015semiconductor,de2015realization} and Andreev qubits~\cite{hays2021coherent}.
+Semiconducor nanowire-based Josephson junctions have been explored as elements for superconducting transmon qubits~\cite{larsen2015semiconductor,de2015realization} and Andreev qubits~\cite{hays2021coherent}.
 The same one-dimensional(1D) super-semi hybrid system also fulfills basic requirements for emerging topological superconductivity and Majorana bound states (MBS) at nanowire ends~\cite{lutchyn2010majorana,oreg2010helical,frolov2020topological}.
-Attempts at exploring MBS in nanowire JJs were through the search for factional a.c Josephson effect~\cite{rokhinson2012fractional,bocquillon2017gapless,zhang2022missing}.
-Topological qubits based on nanowire JJs containing MBS have been proposed theoretically~\cite{van2012coulomb,stenger2019braiding}.
+Attempts at exploring MBS in nanowire Josephson junctions were through the search for factional a.c Josephson effect~\cite{rokhinson2012fractional,bocquillon2017gapless,zhang2022missing}.
+Topological qubits based on nanowire Josephson junctions containing MBS have been proposed theoretically~\cite{van2012coulomb,stenger2019braiding}.
+Subbands are created by quantum confinement of nanowires geometry, with the momentum components perpendicular to the nanowire axis as discrete and quantized values~\cite{lutchyn2011search}.
 In the simplest and purest form, Majorana modes are envisioned in a single-subband nanowire.

-\textit{Previous work: 1D QPC in nanowires} In JJs, quantum point contact (QPC) can be used to accurately investigate microscopic electrical transport properties of Josephson current~\cite{beenakker1991josephson}.
-In 2-dimensional electron gas (2DEG), the correlation between normal state conductance and magnitude of the supercurrent is studied using QPC defined by a piezo element~\cite{muller1992conductance}, local electrostatic gate voltages~\cite{takayanagi1995observation}, and physical confinement to atomic point contacts~\cite{goffman2000supercurrent}.
-With well-established normal state conductance quantized in the unit of 2$\mathrm{e^2/h}$, doubling of conductance is observed in the open regime of N-S device~\cite{kjaergaard2016quantized} and JJs involving a single ballistic channel has been demonstrated~\cite{irie2014josephson}.

-On the other hand, QPC are extensively employed to study supercurrents through nanowire-based JJs.
-InAs nanowires with various kinds of superconductor leads have established transparent contacts featuring quantized normal conductance~\cite{nishio2011supercurrent,goffman2017conduction,estrada2019charge,carrad2020shadow}.
-When the junction length is significantly smaller than the coherence length (L~=~30~$\mathrm{nm}$ $\ll$ $\xi$), the supercurrent in InAs has been shown to reach the theoretically expected value~\cite{abay2014charge}.